 Texas disability insurance, also known as paycheck insurance, is designed to make periodic payments to the insured, when the insured cannot work because of an injury or illness.
 The benefit for disability is decided based on the insured's past earnings.
 The definition of disability in disability income insurance varies.
 It can be the disability to carry out the duties of the insured's occupation or any occupation.
 An "any occupation" definition will only pay benefits if the insured cannot perform any of the duties of the occupation for which they are qualified due to education, training, or experience.
 The more broad term "own occupation" delivers a better advantage to the insured.
 It pays benefits when the insured cannot carry out tasks of their own occupation because of sickness or accident.

 Texas disability insurance comes as individual or group insurance.
 They differ in the following ways:

-Workers' compensation insurance covers work-related injuries or illnesses of employees by paying for medical care and treatment.
+Workers' compensation insurance (Texas Workmen’s Compensation) covers work-related injuries or illnesses of Texas employees by paying for medical care and treatment.
 It may also pay a part of their lost income.
-When an employee dies as a result of a work-related injury or illness, Workers' Comp pays burial expenses and benefits to their family.
+When a Texas employee dies as a result of a work-related injury or illness, Workers' Comp pays burial expenses and benefits to their family.
 Workers' compensation insurance exists because most employees' health plans do not include payment of work-related injuries and illnesses.
 Workers' compensation insurance is not a requirement in Texas.

 Generally, Texas workers' compensation does not pay benefits to employees when:

-The TDI's Division of Workers' Compensation (DWC) is in charge of workers' compensation in Texas.
-An employer that does not provide workers' compensation insurance may lose legal protection against most lawsuits, which may be launched by the injured employees.
+The Texas Department of Insurance's Division of Workers' Compensation (TDI DWC) is in charge of Texas workman compensation.
+A Texas employer that does not provide workers' compensation insurance may lose legal protection against most lawsuits, which may be launched by the injured employees.
 If the employer who did not get Workers' Comp coverage is sued, they cannot argue the following in court:

 If the employer does not offer workers compensation coverage, they usually must:

-Seniors may find it difficult to keep up with rising healthcare costs as our income declines.
+Texas seniors may find it difficult to keep up with rising healthcare costs as our income declines.
 In 2022, nearly 4 million (over 13% of total population) Texas residents were aged 65 or older.
-The Texas health insurance market offers a wide array of healthcare coverage options for seniors in Texas.
+The Texas health insurance market offers a wide array of healthcare coverage options for seniors.
 They include Medicare, Medicaid, private insurance plans, Medigap, Medicare Advantage, and long-term care insurance.

-Part B (medical insurance) covers medical services in or out of the hospital, including doctor's visits, lab tests, clinical trials, mental health care, preventive care, and surgeries.
+Part B (Medical insurance) covers medical services in or out of the hospital, including doctor's visits, lab tests, clinical trials, mental health care, preventive care, and surgeries.
 It is financed from monthly premiums paid by the insured and from the general revenues of the federal government.
 Part B is the part for which everyone must pay a standard premium based on the geographic location and the county.

-Part C (Medicare Advantage) - Medicare Advantage plans are sold by private Medicare-approved health insurance companies and typically come with drug coverage.
+Part C (Medicare Advantage Plan) - Medicare Advantage plans are sold by private Medicare-approved health insurance companies and typically come with drug coverage.
 These plans include:

 Except for hospice care and some care in eligible clinical research studies, Medicare Advantage plans must cover all of the services offered by Original Medicare.
 These plans may have lower out-of-pocket expenses than Original Medicare.
 Extra coverage may be available, including vision, hearing, dental, and other health and wellness programs, as well as prescription drugs.

 Part D (prescription drugs) - Also known as Pharmacy Benefits, Part D covers prescription drug costs of Original Medicare (Parts A+B).
 It is an optional coverage provided through private prescription drug plans (PDPs) that contract with Medicare.

 Medigap is a supplement for Medicare.
-While Original Medicare in Texas covers most healthcare needs, a few noticeable gaps are not covered unless you get Medicare Supplement Insurance, also called "Medigap."
-Medigap policies cover deductibles, copayments, or coinsurance that Medicare does not cover.
+While Original Medicare in Texas covers most healthcare needs, a few noticeable gaps in coverage are not covered unless you get Medicare Supplement Insurance, also called "Medigap."
+Medigap supplemental benefits cover deductibles, copayments, or coinsurance that Original Medicare does not cover.
 Private insurance companies sell Texas Medigap policies, which are used after Medicare pays its part of the approved amount for covered healthcare expenses.

-Medigap or Medicare Supplement is not the same thing as the Medicare Advantage Plan.
+Medigap, which supplements for Medicare, is not the same thing as the Medicare Advantage Plan.
 Medigap only complements the benefits provided by an original Medicare plan (Parts A and B - combined).

-Medigap policies do not cover long-term care, dental or vision care, eyeglasses, hearing aids, or private duty nursing care.
+Medigap policies do not cover long-term care, dental or vision coverage, eyeglasses, hearing aids, or private duty nursing care.
 Prescription drugs are not covered by Medigap plans purchased after 2006.
 Unlike Medicare Advantage, which typically includes prescription drug coverage, if you are using Medigap to supplement Original Medicare, you may still need to purchase Part D to cover drugs.

 Other things to keep in mind concerning Medigap: